Skip to main content

 1. Agent calls tool — The agent tries to send an email (or SMS, or make a call, etc.)

 2. Platform checks settings — Is approval required for this capability?
-Is the recipient on the whitelist?
+Is the recipient on the allow-list?

 3. Approval record created — If approval is needed, a pending approval record is created